Providing environmental solutions for a developing California

 Angela has her B.S. in Soil and Water Science, M.S. in Soil Science, and P.M.P.
 Certification #1419198.

-David Carr is at the helm of the new Bargas office in Southern California.
-His mission to bring people together to accomplish great things infuses his leadership style and guides his work through listening, understanding client needs, and taking sound and appropriate actions to address them.
+David Carr is Vice President, Chief Operations Officer, Principal Biologist, and manager of the Orange Office at Bargas.
+His mission is to bring people together to accomplish great things, and he infuses his leadership style and guides his work through listening, understanding client needs, and taking sound and appropriate actions to address them.
 David joined Bargas in 2018.

-With more than two decades of experience as a Wildlife Biologist, Ecologist and GIS Technician in conservation planning, transportation, energy, water resources and development for public and private sector projects, David understands the complex nature of work plan development, implementation, and budgetary requirements to successfully complete projects.
+David brings more than two decades of experience as a Wildlife Biologist, Ecologist and GIS Technician in conservation planning, transportation, energy, water resources and development for public and private sector projects, and he understands the complex nature of work plan development, implementation, and budgetary requirements to successfully complete projects.

 His diversity of experience is key for successfully guiding staff on projects large and small, in areas like environmental compliance, biological resource assessment, identification, and restoration.